 The final option is for seniors who desire a very lightweight sit-on-top model that offers exceptional weight capacity.
 Of the five models in our guide, Sevylor’s K1 is the lightest, making it the easiest for seniors to lift when traveling.
 Additionally, it makes a great addition to any RV because of its compact size and minimal weight.

 The base package comes with everything you need including a hand pump, a single paddle, and our favorite accessory, the backpack.
-What’s really nice about this model is the backpack turns into the seat.
+What’s really nice about this model is the backpack turns into a seat.
 Also, the fact that the entire package is light enough for younger seniors to carry on their backs is a clear advantage.

 Sevylor uses heavy-duty 21-gauge PVC to build its inflatable kayaks with a tough tarpaulin bottom to resist punctures.
 Also, because the kayak sports multiple chambers, it’s good to know that the boat will stay partially inflated if a single chamber suffers a puncture.
 Lastly, the boat features ample legroom since it is a sit-on-top model, plus you’ll find a cup holder and bungee storage area for comfortable lounging on a lake.